kuangyu0801/kuangyu0801.github.io/README.md

 - Action:
 - Result:

-### 5G MoCycle optimization
+### 5G Module Cycle optimization
-- STAR/SAR for
 - Situation:
 - Task:
 - Action:
-- Result:
+- Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding

 - My previous,
 - In school, Routing Protocols for Wireless Ad-hoc Network from the Course of Mobile Computing,